 Two years earlier, Bailey had lost his left eye in combat in Iraq.
 His children decided to declare June 11, the anniversary of Bailey’s injury, to be “Mike Wazowski Day,” an ode to both the one-eyed Disney Pixar character and the dad they love.

-“The kids get so much joy out of it,” he told TODAY Parents.
+“The kids get so much joy out of it,” he said.
 “It’s a theme that kind of just continues throughout the year.
 Our 7-year-old is always drawing pictures, and every picture she draws has one eye.
 For her, that’s her ‘normal.’”

 Jen Bailey still remembers every detail about June 11, 2006.
 She was sitting at home in Alaska with her three children at the time — Jordan, Ava and Brady — when she got the call every military spouse dreads.